 The writers of that movie “Avatar” understood this.
-When the Na’vi people looked at each other and said, “I see you,” this connection is what they were expressing, because of course they SAW each other—they were looking right at each other—that wouldn’t need to be noted.
+When the Na’vi people looked at each other and said “I see you” this connection is what they were expressing, because of course they saw each other!
+They were looking right at each other.
+That would not need to be noted.
 No, they were expressing something much deeper than just physical seeing.

-If a person is lucky he finds at least one other person in the world who he can say really knows him.
-Some are lucky enough to have several.
+If one is lucky, they find at least one other person in the world they can say really knows them.
+Some are lucky enough to find several.
 I know that the search for this connection is the motivation for so many of the things that people do, whether they are aware of this motivation or not.